dscho/xkcd/content/comics/2006-11-13-snacktime-rules.md

 ---
 My dad was always the one who taught me about science, but looking back, I'm starting to realize how much my nerdiness was influenced by my mom.

-[A woman and a child talk.]
+[A mother and a child talk.]

 Child: Mom, can I have a snack in my room before bed?

-Mom: No, dear.
+Mother: No, dear.
 You know you only get that privilege when your age is one less than a multiple of three.